• Facebook

 PROJECT ORGANISING SIG STANDING TRACKS

-ST10_01 Multi-level Perspective on Major and Megaprojects
+ST10_01 Multi-level Perspectives on Major and Megaprojects

 Major projects are often complex endeavors, having many different structural arrangements and linkages with organizations and their wider institutional environments.
 Although research in project management has addressed the embeddedness of projects within their context, we need to understand the specificities of major and megaprojects’ institutional and organizational contexts, i.e. how actors collaborate, coordinate, and innovate in these temporary yet long-lasting, transformative and evolutive environments.
 This proposal raises the importance of understanding the multi-levelness of major projects; the interfaces among project actors, organisations and institutional levels; the governance issues, and the coordination of the people involved across these levels.